 Equity price risk is the sensitivity of financial products to the changes in equity prices.
 Equity risk arises from holding open positions in equities or equity based instruments, thereby creating exposure to a change in the market price of the equity.
 The Group has established a limit structure to monitor and control the market risk in its equity type instruments portfolio.
-These limits include maximum Stop-loss limits, position limits, and maturity limits.
-As at 31 December 2018, the group did not have any trading portfolio.
+These limits include maximum Stop-loss limits and position limits.
+As at 31 December 2019, the group did not have any trading portfolio.
+Currently, any new equity investments are off-strategy.